-Make a list: They’re not just for Christmas and shopping… Make a list of all your achievements from last year, and make sure to list as many as you can.
+Make a list: They’re not just for shopping… Make a list of all your achievements from last year, and make sure to list as many as you can.
 Not just the 5 main ones, but 10-20 or even more!
 You’ll be surprised how far you’ve actually come and how much you’ve done along your way.
 Once you’ve celebrated (cake, coffee, new shoes – whatever is your favorite) then use the list to look at how you can set milestones for your future goals.

 I hope you found my tips useful, whether you want to stay motivated for your dance or other goals ahead.
 If you have anything to add, or want to share how you’re keeping your motivation going, please leave a comment below so we can keep the knowledge sharing going.